ghc-proposals/ghc-proposals/proposals/0000-generalised-type-family-injectivity.rst

 namely, one is only allowed to specify that the result of the type family uniquely determines some of its arguments.
 We propose to extend this to allow arbitrary functional dependencies.

+There was an attempt to implement this 4 years ago, and we're interested in reviving the effort.
+There's `a GHC wiki page <https://gitlab.haskell.org/ghc/ghc/-/wikis/injective-type-families#user-content-type-c-injectivity-aka-generalized-injectivity>`_ as well as an existing `GHC issue (#10832)<https://gitlab.haskell.org/ghc/ghc/-/issues/10832>`_ regarding the aim of this proposal.

 Motivation
 ----------